Core Level Awakening

 The more you ignore your shadow the more power it gains.
 As it festers in the darkness, a ripe environment for bacteria, virus, fungus, and disease to proliferates, reflected by emotional states such as aggression, passive aggression, toxic shame, indifference, apathy, excessive detachment, being cool, numbness and others.
 Yes, the shadow is the psycho-emotional rooting for physical disease.

 When you turn towards these behaviors and examine their roots, you’ll find that you were conditioned to respond a certain way in order to survive, endure, or avoid stressful, painful and traumatic situations.
-When danger or stress arose in younger years an instinctual response emerged to fight, flee, freeze or please.
+When danger or stress arose in younger years an instinctual response emerged to fight, flee, freeze, please and plead.
 And much of this hardwiring in your nervous system remains unchanged when similar energies arise in your life now as an adult.
-Said another way, the way you responded in order to survive as a child, remains much the same now.
+Said another way, the way you responded in order to survive as a child has not changed much.

-The shadow is begging to be seen, acknowledged and welcomed home.
+The shadow begs to be seen, acknowledged and welcomed home.
 By skillfully making space for the wounded pieces of yourself to come forward, be heard, empathized with and fully acknowledged you no longer have to hide or hold back the shadow.
-This newfound energy vitalizes you and ignites a fervor and hunger for life.
+This newfound energy vitalizes your body and ignites a fervor and hunger for life.

-Why is this useful?
-So that when you become triggered in your most intimate relationships, you can catch the wounded little one in you or the relentless inner critic.
-Then consciously work with that wound responding with deeper compassion that includes but goes far beyond intellectual understanding.
+So that when you become triggered in your most intimate relationships, you can catch the wounded little one in you and the relentless inner critic, and consciously work with that wound, responding with deeper compassion that includes but goes far beyond intellectual understanding.

 For many, even after decades of deep meditative practices, self-inquiry, spiritual study and chanting, core level blocks remain present and felt.
 There is a sense of, “When will Grace, God, Guru remove this stone from the river bed of my being?”
 “When the time is right.”
 You are told from teachers, scripture and fellow spiritual aspirants.

 I like this teaching better, “If your ship doesn’t come in, go swim after it.”
 Wishful and magical thinking are for children.
 The adult within must secure the child within.
 There is a way to move the boulders that dam the full expression of your being.
 As you become more familiar with deep work you’ll look forward to knowing these blocks in greater detail.
 As you become well acquainted, you mind the wounded pieces less.
 The gift of your wounds is that they give you great precision and specificity in how to direct your compassion.
 The clearer you are with compassion, the easier it is for Grace to move in your life.